-Perhaps you could apply for disability if you’re still injured, or brush up on a new skill set to make your resume stand out.
-If you have trouble sticking to a budget, talk to a personal finance expert to learn more effective strategies.
+Perhaps you could apply for disability if you’re still injured or brush up on a new skill set to make your resume stand out.
+If you have trouble sticking to a budget, check out this page to learn some practical strategies.

-It’s important to think of long-term solutions beyond the debt settlement period so that you don’t get yourself back in the same situation.
+It’s important to think of long-term solutions beyond the debt management period to avoid getting yourself back in the same situation.

 #3: Make Good Habits a Routine